 Color and Lighting: Consider how the mural will look in its environment.
 Natural elements like lighting and plants should be considered, as well as office furniture, paint colors, wallpaper or a room’s negative space — all to let the mural shine.

 Image and Text Ideas: Perhaps most important to communicate with the design studio are the images and text you wish to include on your office mural.
 These become the base behind the files you’ll need to upload on your end to create design proofs — which, in turn, become the final printed panels.

-Wrap Stars does have staffed graphic designers that can assist with editing, tweaking and perfecting existing and final design files, if needed.
+Wrap Stars does have an in house graphic designer that can assist with creating, editing, tweaking and perfecting existing and final design files, if needed.